dkubatko/meenew/README.md

 # Current task list
 ## In progress
 - [ ] Add appropriate headers
-- [ ] Fix circular translate initial div height reading on mobile
+- [ ] Add props typing
+- [ ] Set 0 margin for middle items in circularOffset
 - [ ] Extract mascot into a component and adjust its styling
 - [ ] Add results page
 - [ ] Design application flow